ncsa/Delta_doc/docs/source/running_jobs/index.rst

 Batch jobs can be used to access compute nodes.
 Slurm provides a convenient direct way to submit batch jobs.
 See https://slurm.schedmd.com/heterogeneous_jobs.html#submitting for details.

-Slurm supports job arrays for easy management of a set of similar jobs, see: `job_array.html <https://slurm.schedmd.com/job_array.html>`_.
+Slurm supports job arrays for easy management of a set of similar jobs, see: https://slurm.schedmd.com/job_array.html.

-Sample Slurm batch job scripts are provided in the section below.
+Sample Slurm batch job scripts are provided in the :ref:`examples` section.

-Direct ssh access to a compute node in a running batch job from a dt-loginNN node is enabled, once the job has started.
+Direct SSH access to a compute node in a running batch job from a dt-loginNN node is enabled once the job has started.

 .. code-block::